midweststatic/Utilify/README.md

 ### Update log - Nov 13, 25.

 A) the player-type counter is now clickable
 b) quickfriendsV3 released, now it is: draggable & closable (&openable)
-c) Added button to each *text-input-field (it is buggy right now  I know) that disables/enables dot obfuscation ( dot into 2%E thing ) on a whim, also fixed youtube filtering so now yt domain wont get dots obfuscated in pots
+c) Added button to each *text-input-field (it is buggy right now  I know) that disables/enables dot obfuscation ( dot into 2%E thing ) on a whim, also fixed youtube filtering so now yt domain wont get dots obfuscated in posts
 d) fixed 'snow' filter for profil bg and adjusted rain
 e) fixed friend-current-location, now it works everywhere and not just on /profile/ (takes 5 seconds to load)

 # Utilify (Rewrite)